Major Economic Concerns Facing the United States

 - We should move immediately to curb our out-of-control spending on unnecessary programs and initiatives that are being financed by foreign debt.

-- We should look to the way other nations have established industrial superiority over us and try to copy their best policies.
+- We should look to the way other first world nations have established industrial superiority over us and try to copy their best policies.

-- We should not allow individuals and companies to profit by selling out the Unites States.
+- We should not allow individuals and companies to profit by selling out the United States.

 No plan to revive our economic and industrial self-sufficiency will be pain-free.
 Because our industrial decline has already gone so far – it has been proceeding rapidly for more than 30 years already – restoring our industry to world-leading standards of competitiveness will require serious restrictions on trade and investment flows.
 Despite indisputable evidence that current policies have proved grossly inadequate or even counterproductive in the past, our leaders remain committed to a business-as-usual strategy that is doomed to failure.